Muhammad-Salman-Sheikh/Language/README.md

   make a function `double` that has an argument `x` and returns the results of the expression `x * 2`.
 Entering the expression
   `double 3` will expand to `6`.

+---

 ## Quirks
-An empty program will display FizBuzz program and exits with an error.
+- An empty program will display FizBuzz program and exits with an error.
-A program containing any operator but no numbers will display `Hello World!` and exit with an error
+- A program containing any operator but no numbers will display `Hello World!` and exit with an error
+- A program consisting of any alphabets will output the 12 days of Chrismats and exit with an error

+---

 ## Roadmap
   * Input/Output